(FYLSX) Baby Bar Exam Practice Test

 By focusing on the fundamentals of Contracts, Criminal Law, and Torts, and investing the time to prepare effectively, you can overcome this hurdle and take the next step toward becoming a licensed California attorney.

-What happens if I fail the exam?
+What is the FYLSX exam?

-How many people pass the Baby Bar?
+How many questions are on the Baby Bar?